 At this time, financial aid is not available for any of our courses.
 However, some banks offer private loans specifically for non-degree programs and will send the money to you upon verification of enrollment.
 Applicants interested in a private loan must first be enrolled in one of our programs and make their tuition payments directly to the Professional Programs office as described above.
 Do not apply for a loan that requires the lender to send the money to the university.
 Once you make your payments to the Professional Programs office, the lending bank will request proof of enrollment and/or a receipt.
 We can provide those items for you.

 Please be advised that because this program is not for academic credit Sallie Mae loans are not available.
 If you have questions about this, please call (310) 825-6124.

 Applicants who would like to withdraw from any of our courses must do so in writing.
 Students may simply email us at firstname.lastname@example.org.

-The refund schedule is provided below.
+The refund schedule is indicated on the application form.
 If you have questions about this policy, please call (310) 825-6124.

 International applicants must be at least 21 years old by the start of the program.

 If you are a non-native English-speaking student, please be advised that our professional programs are intensive and that all work must be practiced in English.
 A sufficient command of the English language is necessary to participate in our courses.
 A TOEFL score of 560 (paperbased) or 87 (internet based iBT) will be necessary to participate in this course.

 The only visas approved by the U.S. government and UCLA for the Professional Programs are the F-1 or J-1 visas.
 No other visas will be accepted.